MicrosoftDocs/entra-docs/docs/identity/authentication/fido2-compatibility.md

 <sup>2</sup>Native app support for FIDO2 on Android is in development.

-If a user has an authentication broker installed, they can choose to sign in with a security key when they access an application such as Outlook.
+If a user installed an authentication broker, they can choose to sign in with a security key when they access an application such as Outlook.
 They're redirected to sign in with FIDO2, and redirected back to Outlook as a signed in user after successful authentication.

-If the user doesn't have an authentication broker installed, they can still sign in with a security key when they access MSAL-enabled applications that meet the requirements as listed in [Support for FIDO2 authentication](/entra/identity-platform/support-fido2-authentication).
+If the user hasn't installed an authentication broker, they can still sign in with a security key when they access MSAL-enabled applications that meet the requirements as listed in [Support for FIDO2 authentication](/entra/identity-platform/support-fido2-authentication).

 ## Browser support